SamuelOUS/SamuelOUS/README.md

  🌱 I’m currently learning Python, Electron and React

- 👯 I’m looking to collaborate on front-end and back-end projects

  ⚡ What I like to do: I like so much coding, gaming and reading :)